Tagovailoa, No. 1 Tide roll past No. 24 Texas A&M 47-28

+COLLEGE STATION, Texas (AP) — Alabama is back on top and Tua Tagovailoa and the Tide look to stay there for a while.

-COLLEGE STATION, Texas (AP) — Tua Tagovailoa threw four touchdowns and Alabama’s offense kept rolling in the Tide’s first game at No. 1 this season with a 47-28 victory over No. 24 Texas A&M on Saturday.
+Tagovailoa threw four touchdowns to smash a school career record, and No. 1 Alabama’s offense kept rolling along behind his powerful left arm with a 47-28 victory over No. 24 Texas A&M on Saturday.

-Tagovailoa threw his first interception of the season but became Alabama’s career passing touchdowns leader with his first one of the game, breaking his tie with A.J.
+Tagovailoa threw his first interception of the season but his first touchdown of the game made him Alabama’s career passing touchdowns leader, passing A.J.
 McCarron.
 The junior now has 81 for his career and leads the nation with 27 on the season.

-Tagovailoa shrugged off setting the school record to focus on the importance of beating Alabama’s first ranked opponent of the season.
+He shrugged off the school record to focus on the importance of getting a win in Alabama’s first game as No. 1 this season, and doing it against the Tide’s first ranked opponent in front of a stadium record crowd of 106,479.

 “You just revert back to your training.
-I’ve experience playing at a place like Tennessee, then going to LSU, Ole Miss … Everyone wants to beat Alabama,” Tagovailoa said.
-“We’re not done yet, as a team we have to continue to grow.”
+I’ve experienced playing at a place like Tennessee, then going to LSU, Ole Miss … Everyone wants to beat Alabama,” Tagovailoa said.
+“We’re not done yet.
+As a team we have to continue to grow.”

 Alabama (6-0, 3-0 Southeastern Conference) trailed briefly when Texas A&M scored a touchdown on its first possession.

-Tagovailoa then engineered four consecutive scoring drives, which included three touchdown passes that all came on third down, and the Tide were on cruise control against the best pass defense they had faced so far this season.
-The only blemish was the interception thrown in the Texas A&M end zone late in the second quarter.
+Tagovailoa took over from there.
+He led four consecutive scoring drives, which included three touchdown passes that came on third down.
+The only blemish was the interception thrown in the Texas A&M end zone late in the second quarter that could have put away the game.

 Tagovailoa spread the scoring around, with all of his TD strikes going to different receivers.
 His two longest of the day were a 47-yarder to DeVonta Smith in the first quarter and a pinpoint 33-yarder to Henry Ruggs III in the third.